ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Once SPF, DKIM, and the aggregate reports mailbox are all in place, it's time to publish a DMARC record.
-For best results, Domain Owners SHOULD start with "p=none", with the rua tag containg the mailbox created in the previous step.
+For best results, Domain Owners SHOULD start with "p=none", with the rua tag containg a URI that references the mailbox created in the previous step.

 ### Collect and Analyze Reports and Adjust Authentication